illescasDaniel/HTTIES/README.md

 Notes:
 - The code coverage is as close to 100% as possible (90%+)
-- The unit tests were created by ChatGPT :)
+- The unit tests were mostly created by ChatGPT :)

 ## Basic Usage Example